With its roots starting in 1934, Helldorado Days is the longest running civic event in the history of Las Vegas!

 It originally was created to encourage tourism to the city upon completion of Boulder Dam.
 Now, with an audience of more than 15,000, Helldorado Days features a Professional Rodeo Cowboys Association (PRCA) rodeo, a locals rodeo, a parade, carnival, Whiskerino (facial hair) contest, golf tournament, poker tournament, art show, art auction, exhibits, and food and beverages.

-The Elks Lodge No. 1468 has donated more than more than $4 million since 1934.
-The 2014 Helldorado Rodeo has been chosen as an “Official Event” in Nevada’s Sesquicentennial Celebration in recognition of its long-standing community support and history, as well as its fun filled festivities that offer something for all ages and appetites.
+The Elks Lodge No. 1468 has donated more than more than $4 million since 1934 and earned the distinction of an “Official Event” in Nevada’s Sesquicentennial Celebration last year.
+This designation was given in recognition of its long-standing community support and history, as well as its fun filled festivities that offer something for all ages and appetites.